nesquick017/Difference-generator/README.md

 ## How to install:
 Please do clone this repository and install Dependencies.
-You could could use the command belowe:
+You could could use the command below:
 ```
 make install
 ```